Monish-Parmar10/expence-tracker/README.md

 🚀 Project Title
 Your smart companion for managing and controlling daily expenses effortlessly."

-📌 Problem Statement
-Problem Statement 1 - Weave AI magic with Groq.
-(To build a simple, smart web-based application where users can easily track their expenses, manage their spending, and develop better financial habits.)

 🎯 Objective
 Many teenagers and adults struggle with managing their daily expenses effectively, leading to poor financial habits and lack of savings awareness.(mostly use by college students and teenagers)

 Your Approach:
   We chose the problem of managing expenses because many teenagers and adults struggle to track their daily spending.
 A simple, smart expense tracker can help users stay organized, save money, and build better financial habits.